druxorey/dotfiles/guides/arch-linux-installation-guide.md

     $ nmcli c add type wifi con-name <connect name> ifname <wlan> ssid <ssid>

-***Note**: The `connect name` is a customizable identifier that you can assign to your network.
+*Note: The `connect name` is a customizable identifier that you can assign to your network.
 This name is not fixed and can be changed according to your preference.*

 This command creates a new connection with the type `wifi`.
 The `<connect name>` is the name you assign to the connection, `<wlan>` is the interface name, and `<ssid>` is the SSID of the wireless network.